 In English, we sometimes call it "cream puff pastry," which is infinitely more appealing, but fails to communicate the impressive versatility of choux.
 Cream puffs are just the beginning—master this staple of the pastry kitchen and you can bake gougères (cheese puffs), chouquettes (little sugar puffs), cream puffs and profiteroles, Parisian gnocchi, beignets, crullers, churros, and more.

-If you want to get straight to it, you can jump to the recipe.
-However, kitchen lore can make choux seem a daunting task, and once you understand our method you'll see that making choux is as easy as pie.
+Kitchen lore can make choux seem a daunting task, but once you understand our method you'll see that making choux is as easy as pie.
 Easier, actually.
 A lot easier.

 What Is Pâte à Choux?